NicolasMassart/orchestrate/.github/pull_request_template.md

 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->
 <!-- Example: "fixes #2" -->

+## Documentation

+- [ ] I thought about documentation and added the `doc-change-required` label to this PR if updates are required.

 ## Changelog

 - [ ] I thought about the changelog and included a [changelog update if required](https://github.com/consensys/orchestrate/blob/master/CHANGELOG.md).